amperity/amperity-docs/shared/destination_settings.rst

 The primary identifier that is used within your |destination-name| account.
 May be one of the following: "email" or "phone".

 .. setting-attentive-primary-identifier-end

+.. setting-attentive-primary-identifier-context-start

+|destination-name| accepts email addresses *or* phone numbers as the primary identifier.
+The set of data that is sent from Amperity **must** contain the primary identifier.
+For example, if your primary identifier is phone numbers, than the **phone** field must be included.

+You may send the non-primary email address or phone number as a custom attribute.

+.. setting-attentive-primary-identifier-context-end

 **Segment name** (SFTP)